 Are you thinking of using Square to support your revenue streams?
-Check out this Square review to find out everything you need to know.

 The chances are you've already been checking out countless Square reviews to get a feel for what this solution can do.
 After all, Square has been around for more than a decade now, giving it plenty of time to capture the attention of merchants around the world.

 If you're tired of other square reviews not answering all your questions, you're in the right place.

 In this Square review, we're going to give you your all-access guide to everything from the Square POS system and how it works, to square recurring payments, fees, customer service and so much more.

 Let's get started, shall we?

 Before we get to the meat of our square review, let's take a look at the background of this company.

 The Square Payment system and point-of-sale solution come from a company that originally launched in 2009.
 Now celebrating their tenth birthday, the company was one of the first to introduce the concept of mobile payments to the world.
 In 2009, swipe-based mobile payment processing systems belonged to the realm of science fiction.

 Square showed merchants all around the world that there was an easier way to process transactions whenever, and wherever they were.

 Today, Square's suite of offerings has grown at an astronomical level.
 It's currently the most feature-rich and advanced mobile processing solutions on the market.
 Capabilities include: